PatafixPLTX/CFG/README.md

 **-** *"But how many game modes are there ?"*

-> There are now 3 game modes: a normal mode, a ranked mode, and a mode that changes every week.
+> There are now 4 game modes: a normal mode, a local mode, a ranked mode, and a mode that changes every week.

 **-** *"How to play online with friends ?"*